 |Bat & Bowl||Team||Opposition||Ground||Match Date||Scorecard|

-Shuvagoto Hom Chowdhury, a right-hand batsman and medium-pace bowler, is a Mymensing-born player and has represented Dhaka in Bangladesh's first-class competition since the 2009-10 season.
-Shuvagoto is known for his solid technique and aggressive intent against fast bowling, something he has developed through spending time in the National Cricket Academy team.
+Shuvagata Hom Chowdhury, a right-hand batsman and offbreak bowler, is a Mymensing-born player and has represented Dhaka in Bangladesh's first-class competition since the 2009-10 season.
+Shuvagata is known for his solid technique and aggressive intent against fast bowling, something he has developed through spending time in the National Cricket Academy team.

 He was in the 30-man preliminary squad for the 2011 World Cup.
 After Bangladesh's early exit, he made it to the national squad for their home one-day series against Australia in April 2011.

 Three days ahead of the fourth Test, the surface at the HPCA Stadium wore a smattering of grass.
 Will that, or Mohammed Shami's availability, subject to fitness, change India's combination?

 Stats highlights from the fourth day in Ranchi, where Cheteshwar Pujara batted for ages and the Australians toiled like they haven't had to in many years

 Did Virat Kohli get his tactics right on the final day in Ranchi?
 Going by his fast bowlers' lines and R Ashwin's late introduction, the Indian captain took a few puzzling calls